Precision Rifle League – Rules & Standard Operating Procedures (Version 1.8)

 8.2.8 – There are currently no preset barricade designs for the PRL.
 There will however be plenty of pictures in the PRL Forum for inspiration.

 8.2.9 – Barricades should be interesting and challenging to shoot from, yet on the whole not widely unrealistic to what may be encountered in the field.
-When using improvised items like heavy plant machinery, cattle feeders, trailers etc. care must be taken to ensure a ND or sight hight above bore issue is not going to result in metal being hit at point blank range and the subsequent ricochet/fragmentation that would arise.
+When using improvised items like heavy plant machinery, cattle feeders, trailers etc. care must be taken to ensure a ND or sight height above bore issue is not going to result in metal being hit at point blank range and the subsequent ricochet/fragmentation that would arise.

 8.2.11 – Barricades can be painted to highlight specific areas the shooters body or bag etc must touch, thereby clarifying the obstacle and making it simpler to understand when under time constraints.